kermitdafrog8/Slackbuild/README.md

 Slackbuild scripts

 Collection of my Slackbuild scripts.
 Not tested on base 15 install.
 Will be tested in the future.
+Updated and tested to build on AARCH64. bddism will not compile in AARCH64.

 [Cutter](https://github.com/kermitdafrog8/Slackbuild/tree/main/Cutter)<br>
 Cutter is a free and open-source reverse engineering platform powered by